epflgraph/graphai/README.md

 The GraphAI module includes an API that leverages the [FastAPI](https://fastapi.tiangolo.com/) package.

 ### Deployment
-To deploy it, run the ``deploy.sh`` script in the [api](api) folder specifying the host.
+To deploy it, first run the ``deploy_celery.sh`` script in the [api](api) folder and then run the ``deploy.sh`` script specifying the host.
 The app will be listening to the port 28800 by default.
 For more information about the API endpoints, check its own documentation.

 ### Development
 New endpoints can be added either to an existing router or to a new one.